No Straight Angles: Track listing

-"Happy for the First Time" contains as a hidden track a new version of their song "What You Say", which originally appeared on the 1993 EP Vision.
+"Happy for the First Time" contains a hidden track a new version of their song "What You Say", which originally appeared on the 1993 EP Vision.

 "Strong and Smart" was later covered by the Swedish metal band In Flames as a bonus track to their album Clayman.

 "Alcohol" is originally a song composed by the hardcore band Gang Green.

 † = Exclusive to the 1995 Theologian Records American release.
 "Don't Be a Pansy" was originally released on a 1994 G-Spot Records compilation CD named "Rock Around The Clock" and on the No Straight Angles Maxi single.